Publications/Abstracts

 methods is examined.
 The void could represent a defect in the material, or it

-could be a feature which is supposed to be present, e.g., a conduit, whose
+could be a feature that is supposed to be present, e.g., a conduit, whose

 location or geometry is to be assessed.
 The focus is on the case in which